Biden’s debate performance spurs Democratic panic about his ability to lead party against Trump - WTOP News

 Under current Democratic Party rules, it would be difficult, if not impossible, to replace Biden as the party’s nominee without his cooperation or without the party officials being willing to rewrite its rules at the August national convention.

 The president won the overwhelming majority of Democratic delegates during the state-by-state primary process.
-And party rules state that, “Delegates elected to the national convention pledged to a presidential candidate shall in all good conscience reflect the sentiments of those who elected them.”
+And party rules state, “Delegates elected to the national convention pledged to a presidential candidate shall in all good conscience reflect the sentiments of those who elected them.”

 But DNC rules don’t have the same strict “faithless delegate” rules that the RNC does, which ignore votes against in violation of a delegate’s pledged position.

 Republicans, meanwhile, were giddy about Biden’s lackluster performance.
-But Trump co-campaign chief dismissed chatter about whether Democrats would try to nominate someone other than Biden.
+But Trump’s co-campaign chief dismissed chatter about whether Democrats would try to nominate someone other than Biden.

 Thursday’s debate may be imprinted on voters’ minds for the foreseeable future with Biden and Trump not scheduled to meet on the debate stage again for another 75 days.